robert-marik/math4u2/00027_Golden_Ratio/en_article.md

 x_{1,2} = \frac{-1 \pm \sqrt{5}}{2}.
 $$

 The negative value does not make sense because $x$ is a segment length and cannot be negative.
-So we have only one valid solution:
+So we have only one valid solution

 $$
 x = \frac{-1 + \sqrt{5}}{2}.